tschanzvera/eye-exercise/README.md

 Load the url in your browser and use the mouse to move the eyes.

+## Roadmap of future improvements

+I would like to make the eye blink when I click on the eyeball

 ## support

 If you have any questions please contact www.linkedin.com/in/vera-tschanz-500258a2